gsalaman/recipes/garlic_knots.md

 Don't need to brush knots beforehand....but I like doing a light brush to get some butter on 'em.
 Browns them up nicely.

 Bake knots for 20 min, until golden brown.
 Check at 15.
+More often than not (knot?) they're ready at 15.

 Let rest for 5 min, then brush with sauce.